jetty-project/jetty-documentation/docbook-tips.md

 If you specify a 'condition' attribute you can use the '[#, #, #]' notation to highlight those lines to draw the eye there.
 You can also use a 'startinglinenumber' attribute to start the line numbering at a certain number.

+You can turn off linenumbering by using an attribute on programlisting like 'linenumbering="unnumbered"'

 We also have a handleful of xslt extensions to fetch things remotely.

     <informalexample>